 - Check the recommended use instructions on your probiotic to ensure you are taking it properly

 - Ensure proper storage.
-Some probiotics need to be refrigerated so exposing them to too much heat over long periods of time will kill the bacteria while they’re sitting on the shelf.
+Some probiotics need to be refrigerated.
+Exposure to too much heat over long periods will kill the bacteria while sitting on the shelf.

 - Timing – most probiotics are best taken on an empty stomach (2-3 hours after your last meal and 30 minutes before the next meal).
 Check the intake instructions on your product to see what is recommended for timing

-- Choose a product that fits your health needs – each probiotic strain performs different functions.
-Furthermore, probiotics work in teams, so if strains are combined effectively, they can achieve additional benefits.
-Choose a probiotic supplement that is tailored to your specific health needs and that is substantiated by clinical studies using the final product for best results.
+- Choose a probiotic that fits your health needs – each probiotic strain performs different functions.
+Probiotics work in teams.
+Combining the right Lactobacillus and Bifidobacterium strains can achieve additional benefits.
+Choose a probiotic supplement that is tailored to your specific health needs and substantiated by clinical studies using the final product for best results.

 - The probiotic and its claims should be backed by clinical studies using the final product.
-This will ensure that you are buying a product whose effects have been studied.
+This will ensure that you buy a product whose effects have been studied.

 Choose the Right Probiotic for Your Health Condition

 Not all probiotics are created equal.
-The combination of strains included in the probiotic supplement plays a critical role in determining its impact on a range of health outcomes.
+The combination of strains in the probiotic supplement plays a critical role in determining its impact on various health outcomes.

-In a clinical study with IBS patients, OMNi-BiOTiC® STRESS Release demonstrated a reduction in symptom severity, improved bacterial diversity in the intestines, and a reduction in Zonulin, the main marker for leaky gut.
+In a clinical study with IBS patients, OMNi-BiOTiC® STRESS Release demonstrated a reduction in symptom severity, improved bacterial diversity in the intestines, and reduced Zonulin, the main marker for leaky gut.

-The word probiotic is derived from the Latin word “pro” meaning “for” in Latin and “bios” meaning “life” in Greek.
-Probiotics colonize the lining of our digestive system and ensure that the natural intestinal flora can perform its role in vital functions in your body.
+Probiotics are used for regulating the gut microbiome.
+Probiotics colonize the lining of our digestive system and ensure that the natural gut flora can perform its role in vital functions in your body, which can help with routine constipation and diarrhea.

-Probiotics are the good bacteria that naturally occur in a healthy intestine.
-Our intestine consists of billions of bacteria that are critical to many important processes within the body, including digesting food, absorbing nutrients, eliminating toxins, and preventing pathogens (e.g. harmful bacteria, toxins and fungi) from spreading.
+Probiotics are good bacteria that naturally occur in a healthy intestine.
+Our intestine consists of billions of bacteria that are critical to many important processes within the body, including digesting food, absorbing nutrients, eliminating toxins, and preventing pathogens (e.g. harmful bacteria, toxins, and fungi) from spreading.

 Side Effects and Interactions